 Last updated: 29 July 2022

 3-G (vaccinated, recovered or tested) no longer required: Passengers arriving in Austria do not need to show proof of COVID vaccination, a negative COVID test, or a certificate of recovery from COVID.
 More information about entry requirements to Austria can be found at welcome.tirol.

+3-G (vaccinated, recovered or tested) no longer required.
 Click here for more information about entry requirements to Germany.

 - 3-G proof (vaccinated, recovered or tested) is only required by visitors, employees and service providers of hospitals, care and nursing homes, or similar facilities

 MASK MANDATE LIFTED AS OF 1 June 2022